hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 # 24_2_21
 ### FSE23 | EtherDiffer: Differential Testing on RPC Services of Ethereum Nodes
 * Motivation: The author focuses on inspecting the inconsistent implementations of RPC services between four implementations of Ethereum.
-* Background: RPC services are the front-nodes of the Ethereum, and the user invokes DApp by RPC services.
+* Background: RPC services are the front nodes of the Ethereum, and the user invokes DApp by RPC services.
 * Idea: The author adopts differential testing technology to find inconsistent bugs in RPC services in geth, besu, nethermind, and Erigon.
 * Challenge: How to generate test cases?
 * Solution： The author constructs a domain-specific language (DSL) to capture syntax and semantic information.
 The DSL can generate valid and invalid test cases.